Wednesday, December 5, 2012

 Mini Bookshelf Wall Hanging

 Hi everyone!
-Here I am with this week's DIY!
+It is my birthday and here I am with a DIY!

 This is a tiny and cute bookshelf hanging.
 Here is how I did it.